Hadi9506/shooter_OOP_project/readme.txt

 ## Project Overview
-A 3D First-Person Shooter (FPS) game built with C++ using OpenGL, GLFW, GLM, and GLAD libraries.
-Features a menu system, gameplay mechanics with enemy AI, HUD display, and a pause/end screen system.
+A 3D First-Person Shooter (FPS) game written in C++ using OpenGL, GLFW, GLM and GLAD.
+The project includes a menu system, gameplay with simple enemy AI, HUD rendering, a weapon system (with magazine/reserve logic), tracer effects, and pause/end screens.

 ---
 ## Team Members: